near/NEPs/specs/Standards/Wallets/BridgeWallets.md

 ## Motivation

-Bridge wallets such as [WalletConnect](https://docs.walletconnect.com/2.0/) are powerful messaging layers for communicating with various blockchains.
-Since they lack opinion on how payloads are structured, without a standard, it can be impossible for dApps and wallets to universally communicate without compatibility problems.
+Bridge wallets such as [WalletConnect](https://docs.walletconnect.com/2.0/) and [Nightly Connect](https://connect.nightly.app/) are powerful messaging layers for communicating with various blockchains.
+Since they lack an opinion on how payloads are structured, without a standard, it can be impossible for dApps and wallets to universally communicate without compatibility problems.

 ## Methods